biotope/biotope-element/docs/index.md

 that page assembly libraries like React, Vue or Angular have the best possible experience when using our components.
 This also means that every piece of knowledge you have about HTMLElements is applicable when working with `biotope-element`.

+This documentation shows you how `biotope-element` works and how to create components using it.
+It also assumes that you have no knowledge of what a Web Component is, which means we will explain some Web Component concepts as we go along but not all and certainly not to an unnecessary depth.
+You can read more about Web Components [here](https://www.webcomponents.org/introduction).

 ## Installation
 You can install the biotope element in your project using npm: